ansys/pydynamicreporting/doc/source/userguide/index.rst

    session_guid = adr_service.session_guid

-The session contains the GUID for this session.
-Copy and paste the GUID into ae Python interpreter on a second machine:
+The session contains the GUID needed to connect to this session in a different interpreter or on a different machine.

+Copy and paste the GUID:

 .. code:: python